HackYourFuture/JavaScript3/Week1/MAKEME.md

 Write an function that makes an API call to https://wwww.placekitten.com/api

-- Inside the same file write two programs: one with `XMLHttpRequest`, and the other with `Axios`
+- Inside the same file write two programs: one with `XMLHttpRequest`, and the other with `axios`
 - Each function should make an API call to the given endpoint: `https://wwww.placekitten.com/api`
 - Log the received data to the console
 - Incorporate error handling